NEHEMIAH COMMUNITY EMPOWERMENT CENTER INC

 We have recently partnered with City of Greensboro's Police Dept as their workforce development provider for young offenders ages 13-17 that go through the court system.
 This strategy is to help reduce gun violence by providing preventative measures to keep youth off the streets and engaged in positive activities.

-Our organization has a training facility to provide PC training and robotic exploration for over 50 youth.
+Our organization has a training facility to provide PC training and robotic exploration for over 50 youth and adults.

-We have accomplished our goal by exposing an underserved community to these fields.
-Over 90% of youth and teens have increased their knowledge of STEM and robotics.
+We have accomplished our goal by exposing underserved community to these fields.
+Over 92% of youth and teens have increased their knowledge of STEM and robotics.
+We create career awareness and diversity in these fields by developing more marketable people for the workforce.
+This allows them to be more competitive when seeking employment.

 Financials